farajabien/monee/.mycontext/01-prd.md

 But for most of us, our money flows through one place: **Mpesa**.

-Every transaction tells a story — rent, food, house help, little treats, and all the “I’ll just buy this quickly” moments that add up.
+Every expense tells a story — rent, food, house help, little treats, and all the “I’ll just buy this quickly” moments that add up.

 **MONEE** brings all that together and helps you finally _see_ your financial reality — clearly, gently, and honestly.